jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 His voice has a timid and tremulous sound.
 ```

-### CHAPTER X. THE LOBSTER QUADRILLE 63

 ‘That’s different from what I used to say when
 I was a child,’ said the Gryphon.
 ‘Well, I never heard it before,’ said the Mock
 Turtle, ‘but it sounds uncommon nonsense.’
 Alice said nothing; she had sat down with her
 face in her hands, wondering if anything would
-everhappen in a natural way again.
+ever happen in a natural way again.
 ‘I should like to have it explained,’ said the
 Mock Turtle.
 ‘She can’t explain it,’ said the Gryphon
 hastily, ‘Go on with the next verse.’
-‘But about his toes?’ the Mock Turtle per-
+‘But about his toes?’ the Mock Turtle persisted,
-sisted, ‘Howcouldhe turn them out with his nose,
+‘How could he turn them out with his nose,
 you know?’
 ‘It’s the first position in dancing.’
 Alice said;
 but was dreadfully puzzled by the whole thing,
 and longed to change the subject.
 ‘Go on with the next verse,’ the Gryphon repeated impatiently, ‘it begins
-“I PASSEDBYHISGARDEN.” ’
+“I PASSED BY HIS GARDEN.” ’
 Alice did not dare to disobey, though she felt sure it would all come wrong,
 and she went on in a trembling voice:

 ```
 ‘I passed by his garden and marked, with one eye,